Skip to main content

 • Available in different sizes

-A woman wearing a hat and a backpack holding a stick.
+Suzanne wearing a hat and backpack holding a walking stick on the Waitukubuli Trail.

-We had simple trail sneakers, 1 set of clothes, a few underwears, a few bottles to refill, and a hat (and I got a hand made one in the Kalinago territory)
+We had simple trail sneakers, 1 set of clothes, a few underwears, a few bottles to refill, and a hat (I got a hand-made one in the Kalinago territory).

 See here my favourite hiking gear.